PCMDI/input4MIPs_CVs/README.md

 ### Datasets database

 The second key piece of information is a database of datasets.
+At the moment, this database is stored as a JSON file within this repository, `DatasetsDatabase/input4MIPs_datasets.json`
+(although this may change in future, if this solution doesn't scale well).
 This database provides a record of the datasets being managed in the input4MIPs project, given that the ESGF index is not publicly queriable (nor perfectly suited to input4MIPs data, which does not always conform to the ESGF's data model, e.g. sometimes there is more than one variable in a file).

-The database is stored as a JSON file within this repository.
-However, we also provide an HTML table in `docs/input4MIPs_datasets.html` which may be an easier format to work with.
+To ease exploration of the database, we provide a few HTML tables in `docs/`.
+These give an overview at the level of each individual file, as well as at the level of datasets (i.e. collections of files).
+If there is another view that you would find helpful, please feel free to [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) to discuss.

 ## Usage